RedCitadelLimited/kerbrute-wordlist-generator/README.md

 ### Processing Logic

-To build a realistic first name list, the script:
+The script:

 1. Reads every yearly dataset file
-2. Aggregates the total number of births for each first name
+2. Aggregates the total number of births for each name
 3. Ranks names by popularity
-4. Selects the most common names
+4. Selects the **top 400 most common names**

-Example processing pipeline:
+Example pipeline used:

 ```bash
 cat ssa/yob*.txt \